-4. Local time (24-hour clock) and date of the Incident
+A4.
+Earliest local time (24-hour clock) and date an incident reporting criteria was met

 Enter the earliest local date/time an incident reporting criteria was met.
 In some cases, this date/time must be estimated based on information gathered during the investigation.